Lucha Libre (comics)

 Lucha Libre is an anthology comic book series written by Jerry Frissen.
 It is published in France by Les Humanoïdes Associés and reprinted in North America by Image Comics.
 It is also published in Spain, Italy and Korea.
 It is regularly illustrated by Gobi, Bill, Fabien M., Hervé Tanquelle, Nikola Witko, Romuald Reutimann, Christophe Gaultier along with several other guest artists.

 Publication history

 The Image Comics translation started in September 2007 and a first trade paperback collecting the first three stories of The Luchadores Five, Tequila and The Tikitis was released in 2008 under the title Heroing's A Full Time Job (Tips Appreciated).

 Stories

 Luchadores 5

-A group of five middle aged Mexican men don lucha libre masks and protect East L.A., together they face the likes of stereo stealing werewolves, Tiki warriors, deep sea greasers and rude gun-toting rednecks.
-The Luchadores 5 never take their masks off and only respond to their Luchador names.
+A group of five middle aged Mexican men don wrestling masks and protect East L.A., together they face the likes of stereo stealing werewolves, Tiki warriors, deep sea greasers and rude gun-toting rednecks.
+The Luchadores 5 never take their masks off and only respond to their wrestling names.
 Although they consider themselves superheroes, most people think of them as overgrown nerds.
 The first Luchadores 5 story appeared in the pages of Métal Hurlant.